 - Look at what current trainees say about them.

-- Get a feel for whether they are a firm that have an ethos that you identify with/ want to work for.
+- Get a feel for whether they are a firm that has an ethos that you identify with/ want to work for.

 You also need to think about what area of law you might want to work in – although having said that, I don’t think that any firm will be impressed if you declare a passion for working in only one area of law.